TranPhucVinh/C/Kernel/Interrupt/README.md

 }
 //Other operations are like interrupt_for_character_device.c
 ```
-## Interrupt for character device: Count, enable and disable interrupt 1
+## Threaded IRQ for character device: Count, enable and disable interrupt 1

 **Features**
-* Handle interrupt 1 like in example 1
+* Handle interrupt 1 like in [Count how many times the keyboard is pressed on Ubuntu by using interrupt 1]()
 * Disable and enable interrupt 1 from userspace through ``ioctl()``

 Kernel module program [disable_enable_interrupt_for_character_device.c](disable_enable_interrupt_for_character_device.c)